Space management tips to help your people thrive in a hybrid workplace

 Desk placement and spacing

-This will help you ensure there’s enough space to create socially distanced floor plans that will keep employees safe.
+This will help you ensure there’s enough space to create floor plans that improve productivity and reduce disruptions.

 Capacity and desk usage

-This will help you provide the right number of bookable desks for your employees.
+This will help you provide the right number of desks and spaces for heads-down work for your employees.

 Meeting room usage

-This will ensure people have enough private spaces to take meetings.
+This will ensure people have enough collaborative spaces to take meetings.

 These tools will also help you identify real estate expansion or consolidation opportunities.
 They’ll help you answer important questions, such as:

-1. How can we improve our plans based on how employees use the workplace?
+- How can we improve our office layout based on how employees use the workplace?

 Having data to back up your real estate decisions will ensure you can plan future space requirements with more accuracy.
 You’ll be able to be proactive about acquiring new space and think long-term about your company’s real estate portfolio.
 Just as important, data will help you make a solid case to key decision makers for how you approach important real estate decisions.